 Rheumatoid arthritis (RA) is usually treated with one or more of the many disease modifying antirheumatic drugs (DMARDs) that are available.
-These medicines calm down the activity of the immune system so that it stops attacking and damaging the joints.
+In various ways, these drugs calm down the activity of the immune system so that it stops attacking and damaging the joints.

-Conventional DMARDS for RA (such as methotrexate and sulfasalazine) and medicines such as steroids are effective, but they tend to suppress many aspects of the body's immune response at once.
+Conventional DMARDs for RA (such as methotrexate and sulfasalazine) and drugs such as steroids are effective, but they tend to suppress many aspects of the body's immune response at once.
 As we have learnt more about the abnormal immune response that happens in RA, it has become possible to develop treatments that target very specific aspects of it: these are biologic therapies.